-Haglunds syndrome symptoms
+Haglund’s syndrome symptoms

-There will be tenderness and swelling which might make it difficult to wear certain shoes on the feet and hen pressing fingers in both sides of the heel a spongy resistance may be felt.
+There will be tenderness and swelling which might make it difficult to wear certain shoes on the feet and when pressing fingers on both sides of the heel a spongy resistance may be felt.